Grand Canyon University Data & Information Overview

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Grand Canyon University, approximately 70% of students took out student loans averaging $7,135 a year.
 That adds up to $28,540 over four years for those students.

-How Much Money Do Grand Canyon University Graduates Make?bachelor's degree recipients from Grand Canyon University make around $52,700 per year during the early years of their employment.
+How Much Money Do Grand Canyon University Graduates Make?students who graduate with a bachelor's degree from Grand Canyon University make about $52,700 a year during their first few years of employment after graduation.
 That's great news for Grand Canyon University students since it is 32% more than the average college graduate's salary of $39,802 per year.

 Location of Grand Canyon University

 Contact details for Grand Canyon University are given below.